Dynamic Decision Frequency with Continuous Options: Empirical Analysis

 \textbf{Comparisons.} We compare our algorithm against classic RL by using soft actor-critic (SAC), ARRL by using fine-grained action repetition (FiGAR-SAC) \cite{sharma_learning_2017}, and HRL by using double actor-critic (DAC-PPO) \cite{zhang_dac_2019}.
 The algorithms are modified to simulate an asynchronous interaction with the environment.

 \textbf{Experimental Setup.} When interacting with the real world, the amount of computation that a learning algorithm performs is independent of the task execution.
-While in the simulation we can perform a fixed number of updates between two different \texttt{step()} calls on the simulator, in real-world, action signals and algorithm updates are asynchronous \cite{yuan2022asynchronous}.
+While in the simulation, we can perform a fixed number of updates between two different \texttt{step()} calls on the simulator, in the real-world, action signals and algorithm updates are asynchronous \cite{yuan2022asynchronous}.
 In this section, we study how different interaction frequencies impact the algorithms.
-To emulate a realistic effect of different interaction frequencies we modified accordingly the simulated environments, and we modified the algorithms to keep a fixed number of updates per time unit.
+To emulate a realistic effect of different interaction frequencies, we modified the simulated environments accordingly, and we modified the algorithms to keep a fixed number of updates per time unit.
 Furthermore, the discount factor of the discrete-time baselines (SAC, FiGAR-SAC and DAC-PPO) needs to be revised to keep a consistent performance metric across different frequencies.
 This scaling is obtained by setting $\gamma = \exp-\tau dt$ where $\tau = -\log \gamma_\text{base}/dt_\text{base}$ and $\gamma_\text{base}=0.98$ is the chosen discount factor for a fixed time interval $dt_\text{base}=0.05s$.
-The algorithms are implemented using \texttt{PyTorch} and \texttt{NumPy}.The structure of the actor is kept identical across the different baselines, except for the last layer that needs to be adapted to the correct output size for our algorithm.
-In detail, the actor neural network has 2 hidden layers of 10 neurons.
+The algorithms are implemented using \texttt{PyTorch} and \texttt{NumPy}.
+The structure of the actor is kept identical across the different baselines, except for the last layer, which needs to be adapted to the correct output size for our algorithm.
+In detail, the actor neural network has two hidden layers of 10 neurons.
 The critic neural network, instead, has two hidden layers of 64 neurons.
-For CTCO we use high frequency penalty $\beta_h=0.01$ and options with $n_{RBF}=2$ for all tasks.
-The implementations are publicly available \footnote{\href{https://github.com/amir-karimi96/continuous-time-continuous-option-policy-gradient}{https://github.com/amir-karimi96/continuous-time-continuous-option-policy-gradient}}.
+The implementations are publicly available\footnote{\href{https://github.com/amir-karimi96/continuous-time-continuous-option-policy-gradient}{https://github.com/amir-karimi96/continuous-time-continuous-option-policy-gradient}}.